 Hold initial search committee meeting(s)

-- Ensure that there are different types of search committee members (e.g., students, staff, people outside of hiring unit, faculty, etc.)
+- Ensure that there are different types of search committee members (e.g., students, staff, people outside of the hiring unit, faculty, etc.)

-- Begin discussing evaluation criteria:
+- Discuss evaluation criteria:

 - Determine how many elimination stages will take place (e.g., minimum qualification evaluation, first downsample, etc.).
-Create rubric and evaluation criteria for each stage.
+Create a rubric and evaluation criteria for each stage.

 - Clarify how each dimension will be assessed